Ryu has 3 of Dodgers’ 16 hits in 14-0 rout of Padres

 Muncy had two-run singles in the fifth and seventh.

 Ryu’s three singles tied a career high set on April 13, 2013, at Arizona.
+His two runs scored also equaled a career high set on June 17, 2017, at Cincinnati.

 The Dodgers had total home attendance of 3,809,684, second-most in franchise history and eighth-largest in National League history.
 They averaged nearly 47,000 fans a game, the best in the majors by about 4,000 over the New York Yankees.